Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Teak is widely used for sinks because of its close grain and anti-bacterial properties – the same properties that make it popular for use on boats and ships.
 Other wood types used for sinks are mahogany, wenge, pear, birch, and olive.

-Bamboo has many of the same properties as wood but is actually a grass that has been extensively processed to look something like wood.
-During processing the material is sealed with a phenolic resin which makes it much more water-resistant than actual wood and usually a better choice for a wood-look sink.
+During processing, the material is sealed with a phenolic resin, usually baked on, which makes it much more water-resistant than actual wood and usually a better choice for a wood-look sink.

 What to Look For in a Sink